phiresky/blog/posts/2022/sqlite-zstd.md

 1. Normalize your data as much as possible, bringing it into a [strict normal form](https://en.wikipedia.org/wiki/Boyce%E2%80%93Codd_normal_form).
 In theory, my above table could be split into dozens of smaller tables that each have no redundancy and perfectly clean relations with each other.
 This is how you traditionally "should" use a relational database.

-    For my use case this would reduce the database size because in normal form, it wouldn't really be all that compressible.
-It's mostly just compressible because of the way its stored.
-JSON stores all the same keys every time, and I also store the metadata of every open program again every time.
+    My data is mostly just compressible because of the way its stored.
+JSON stores all the same keys every time, and many adjacent events have similar contents.
 All this could be fixed by normalizing the data.
 I think the same would apply for a lot of use cases of compressible data in databases such as event logs / analytics.
-But there's a reason ~~NoSQL~~ NoRelational databases have become popular.
-Looking at my example, the main issues would be:
+But there's a reason ~~NoSQL~~ NoRelational databases have become popular:

-    -   I'd have to duplicate all the structure I already have in my application code in SQL code for no real benefit - Here I always just want to fetch the whole data of one event, and not some smaller parts filtered by some criteria.
-I also don't want to bother with complex join queries just to get the same information I already
+    -   I'd have to duplicate all the types and data structure I already have in my application code in SQL code for little benefit - Here I always just want to fetch the whole data of one event, and not some smaller parts filtered by some criteria.
+I also don't want to bother with complex join queries just to get the same information every time.
-    -   My schema would be come very inflexible.
+    -   My schema would become very inflexible.
 Whenever I add more options or convert some types I'd have to write SQL migrations for it and think about the best way to store the new data.
     -   For extensibility, I might not actually know the exact structure of the data before storing it, for example if it is imported from an external tool.

-    So in general I prefer to have a mix of relational structure in the database (where it makes sense) together with denormalized data stored in a json column.
+    I personally prefer to have a mix of a somewhat simple relational structure in the database (where it makes sense) together with denormalized data stored in a json column.
 This gives me the best mix of flexibility and structure.
 The popularity of the JSON column type in PostgreSQL shows that I'm not the only one.
-For example you can filter by individual members of the json with [indexes on expressions](https://www.postgresql.org/docs/current/indexes-expressional.html).
+It's has a lot of functionality, for example you can query by individual members of the JSON with [indexes on expressions](https://www.postgresql.org/docs/current/indexes-expressional.html).
 You could maybe even [reimplement MongoDB using just the PostgreSQL JSON column type](https://www.enterprisedb.com/blog/documentdb-really-postgresql).

 2. Just store the data compressed individually.
 On insert, `compress(data)`, on every select decompress it.